sebastiaanluca/laravel-route-model-autobinding/README.md

 **A Laravel package that automatically registers all your Eloquent models as route segment variables.**

-TODO: full description
+TODO: short intro (Why should I install this package?)

 - Medium to large apps: lots of models
 - Need to bind and alias them all separately in the route service provider
 - Need to do the same (and can't forget) for each new, changed, or deleted model
 - Hard to maintain, easy to forget
-- This package scans all your model directories (from composer.json PSR-4 autoload section) and does the grunt work for you
+- This package scans all your model directories (from composer.json PSR-4 autoload section) and does the grunt work for you; Route::model()
+- So instead of tens or hundreds of Route::model() calls in your service provider, install this package and be done with it

 - Still allows you to override certain aliases
 - Cache command to read bindings from a static file and speed up app in production